kprokofi/light-weight-face-anti-spoofing/README.md

 ```
 By default, the output model path is 'MobileNetv3.onnx'
 Now you obtain '.onnx' format.
 To obtain OpenVINO™ IR model you should refer to [official documentation](https://docs.openvinotoolkit.org/latest/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html) for next steps.

 ## Demo
-To start demo you need to download one of available OpenVINO™ face detector model or choose the on on google drive.
+To start demo you need to download one of available OpenVINO™ face detector model or choose the one on google drive.
 There is a trained antispoofing model that you can download and run, or choose your own trained model.
 If you use your own then you can convert it to the OpenVINO™ format to obtain best perfomance speed, but pytorch format will work as well.

 After preparation start demo by running:
 ```bash